 - The screens are always displayed in a LIFO (Last in First Out) order.
 And this behavior sometimes causes the screen to flicker.
 There is a close() method in the screen interface for all the screen and dialogue components that deletes the screen out of the display stack.
 If your screen flickers, you can use this method.

 Example: Closing screens to avoid flicker.

 We hope you will find this article helpful.
 After going through the above blog, we understand the important tips that are required for developing a ROKU channel or ROKU application.
-So, if you are a ROKU app developer or starting your career in ROKU app development, this blog will help you achieve your goal quickly.
+So, if you are a ROKU app developer or starting your career in Roku TV app development, this blog will help you achieve your goal quickly.
 You can also contact 4 Way Technologies for impeccable ROKU-based software solutions.
 Please feel free to share your valuable feedback in the comment section below.